ReviewETF Logo

 Insights

-Every finfluencer in Australia recommends the same thing: VAS + VGS, 30/70 split, set and forget.
+Every finfluencer in Australia has spent the past decade recommending the same two-ETF portfolio: VAS + VGS, 30/70 split, set and forget.
 It's simple.
 It's cheap.
-And it works.
-But simple doesn't always mean optimal.
+And until recently, it worked beautifully — comfortably beating most active managers and many alternative approaches.

 Portfolio